 The effect of heating on the bond integrity requires further investigation.
 Slight degradation of the bonds was evident following flame polishing of the preliminary test ear horns during initial strength testing.
-Flame polishing was carried out to remove the rough ground finish and microcracks in the region of the horns for improved strength to enable the bonds to be tested to higher loads .
-However, the bonds on which fringes were observed were between dissimilar substrates (hybrid bonds between Suprasil 312 and Suprasil 2) and it is not anticipated that this effect will be
+Flame polishing was carried out to remove the rough ground finish and microcracks in the region of the horn/ear interface for improved strength to enable the bonds to be tested to higher loads 21.
+The degraded bonds on which interference fringes were observed were bonds between Heraeus Suprasil 312 and Suprasil 2.
+In the literature the mean co-efficient of thermal expansion for these grades of fused silica is identical e.g. 5.1×10^{-7} /K (0 to 100 °C).
+However,

-&lt;sup>19 For confirmation a simple experiment is being planned in Glasgow to measure the peak dynamic stress upon failure of one element of a four element suspension.
+19 For confirmation a simple experiment is being planned in Glasgow to measure the peak dynamic stress upon failure of one element of a four element suspension.

-&lt;sup>20 Armandula, "Silicate Bonding Procedure (Hydroxide-Catalysis Bonding)", E050228-00-D
+20 Armandula, "Silicate Bonding Procedure (Hydroxide-Catalysis Bonding)", E050228-00-D

-&lt;sup>21 Rowan, Hough, Cantley, "Bonding & Visual Inspection of Preliminary Test Ears (Serial Number 0001-0004)", T050209-00-K
+21 Rowan, Hough, Cantley, "Bonding & Visual Inspection of Preliminary Test Ears (Serial Number 0001-0004)", T050209-00-K

-&lt;sup>22 Rowan, Hough, Cantley, "Bonding & Visual Inspection of Preliminary Test Ears (Serial Number 0011-0014)", T050121-00-K a problem on like-to-like bonds with matching co-efficient of thermal expansion.
-Additionally, whilst a small degree of bond heating may occur during fibre welding, the horn shape has been designed such that radiative cooling should be relatively high and that the heat transmitted to the bond should be minimal.
+22 Rowan, Hough, Cantley, "Bonding & Visual Inspection of Preliminary Test Ears (Serial Number 0011-0014)", T050121-00-K there is some indication that the co-efficient of thermal expansion can be influenced by OH content and these two grades of silica have quite different OH contents25.
+Whilst there is potential for a small degree of bond heating during fibre welding, the protrusive horn shape has been designed such that radiative cooling should be relatively high and heat transmission to the bond through conduction should be minimal.
+Flame polishing by contrast requires even and prolonged heating over the body of the ear and horn.
 The requirement for flame polishing of the welding horns has been removed due to the refinement of the shape of the ears and the improved surface finish achievable during manufacturing.
 Hence the risk associated with this effect is considered to be negligible.

-&lt;sup>23 Armandula, Cantley, Rowan, "Bonding & Visual Inspection of Preliminary Test Ears (Serial Number 0005, 0006, 0015-0016)", T050120-00-K
+23 Armandula, Cantley, Rowan, "Bonding & Visual Inspection of Preliminary Test Ears (Serial Number 0005, 0006, 0015-0016)", T050120-00-K

-&lt;sup>24 Cantley et. al., "Bonded Ear Strength Tests (Serial Numbers 0001, 0002, and 0011 to 00140", T050211-00-K
+24 Cantley et. al., "Bonded Ear Strength Tests (Serial Numbers 0001, 0002, and 0011 to 00140", T050211-00-K

-A long term load test was set-up with one of the bonded ears loaded to 12 kg since 19th August 2005 .
-Proof testing of the ear bonds to a factor of 1.2 over the maximum in-service load is an Advanced LIGO requirement with the maximum in-service load being 10 kg.
+A long term load test was set-up with one of the bonded ears loaded to 12 kg since 19th August 2005 21.
+Proof testing of the ear bonds to a factor of 1.2 over the maximum in-service load is an Advanced LIGO requirement 26 with the maximum in-service load being 10 kg.
 This bonded ear was successfully loaded until 19th May (9 months) when the ear had to be unloaded then reloaded due to a necessary re-location of the experiment during the IGR lab refurbishment.
-A few hours after relocation the ear failed at the site of the locating groove on the extended horn.
-This in itself is not of concern since the locating groove and extended horn were there only for the purposes of loading using a hook (avoiding the requirement for welding) and the groove produced an obvious region of stress concentration.
-The loading and unloading of the wire may also have led to deformation of the wire and repositioning of the wire in such a way that it exacerbated the stress induced.
-Two or three more long-term loading tests will be set-up within the next month or so once the lab is reinstated.
+A few hours after relocation the ear failed at the site of the locating groove on the extended test horn.
+This in itself was not of concern since the locating groove and extended test horn were there only for the purposes of loading using a wire loop (avoiding the requirement for welding) and the groove produced an obvious region of stress concentration.
+The loading and unloading of the wire may also have led to deformation of the wire and repositioning of the wire could have exacerbated the induced stress.
+We plan to set up two or three more long-term loading tests in the near future once the Glasgow Silica Lab is fully reinstated following refurbishment.